postandcourier/infant-mortality/four-qa-text.md

 ##### Q: How do I sign up for programs to get help for me and my baby?

 A: Based on your income and the county you live in, you may qualify for special programs that help promote healthy pregnancies and babies.
 WIC, short for “Women, Infants and Children,” is a federal program that provides food vouchers and free formula to mothers whose income falls below 185 percent of the federal poverty level, or less than $21,774 for a single pregnant woman without any other children.
-That income threshold increases based on family size.
+Pregnant women with other children may earn more and still qualify for assistance.

 To apply for WIC, contact your local county health department.